-A critical part of the equation in overcoming MS is to get a clear understanding of what fats and oils are, their properties, and how the different types of fats, both naturally occurring and human-made fats, play a role in MS development and progression.
+A key part of the Overcoming MS diet suggestions is understanding what fats and oils are, their properties, and how the different types of fats, both naturally occurring and human-made fats, play a role in MS development and progression.

 Watch this short video to hear from Professor Jelinek about the importance of reducing saturated fat consumption.